TrellixVulnTeam/swahilipython_SCMU/Doc/library/struct.rst

 .. function:: iter_unpack(format, buffer)

-   Iteratively unpack from the buffer *buffer* according to the format string *format*.
-This function returns an iterator which will read equally-sized chunks from the buffer until all its contents have been consumed.
+   Iteratively unpack kutoka the buffer *buffer* according to the format string *format*.
+This function returns an iterator which will read equally-sized chunks kutoka the buffer until all its contents have been consumed.
 The buffer's size in bytes must be a multiple of the size required by the format, as reflected by :func:`calcsize`.